SuriyaKarthikeyan/RestaurantApplication/README.md

-# Build a Restaurant APP for Jayam Web Solutiions
+# Build a Web APP for Jayam Web Solutiions
 - Using json-server (your own local fake REST API)
 - Install json server using the command --- npm install -g json-server
 - Creating db.json file